 Historically, Apple’s lack of support for mobile web notifications has dramatically slowed the adoption and utility of web push as a channel.
 Previously, even if an Apple device had a supported browser installed, users would still have been unable to receive web push notifications.

 In 2015, Chrome became the first browser to implement support for the web push notification API.
-Today, additional browsers including Chrome and Firefox on OS, Windows, OS X, Safari on OS X, and others —have implemented support for web push.
-In the time web push has existed, developers with an Android audience have leveraged the web push channel to reach their mobile users, creating a more cohesive mobile web experience.
+Today, additional browsers — Chrome and Firefox on OS, Windows, OS X, Safari on OS X, and others — have implemented support for web push.
+Since web push notifications have existed, Android developers have leveraged this channel to reach their mobile users, creating a more cohesive mobile web experience.

 Finally, In early 2022, Apple hinted at support for web push on mobile devices in its first Beta of iOS 15.4.
-In Apple’s Worldwide Developer’s Conference in 2022, the tech giant announced the release of web notifications for early 2023.
-The browser will implement the standard W3C Push API to send notifications.
-This framework is standard among other non-iOS browsers such as Chrome and Firefox.
+In 2023, with the release of iOS 16.4, iOS push notifications became a reality.

 1) Know the Basics of How They Work

-Before you deploy mobile web notifications, you should understand both how they appear to your end users and also how they are configured.
+Before you deploy mobile web push notifications, you should understand how they appear to your end users and how they are configured.

-When a web notification is sent, users click on it, which will take them back to a URL that the company in question has defined.
+When a web notification is sent, users click on it, which will take them back to a URL defined by the company in question.
 Web push notifications are received on a permissions-only basis, meaning your users must opt into this communication channel.
 The web push experience also differs across browsers.
 Some allow more freedom to include images and other elements.

 2) Understand Permissions Frameworks